 So much of our time here on Earth is wasted chasing away temporary happiness.

 We spend an entire month’s pay on cellphones we’ll forget next year.
 We miss important birthdays because of a job that doesn’t pay well enough.
-We say yes to too many projects and no to personal projects that make us happy and fulfilled.
+And we say yes to too many projects and no to personal projects that would make us happy and fulfilled.

 Too many of us feel unhappy with the choices we make because we realize they aren’t worth it in the end.
 We drop everything just to get our hands on these new and shiny things, forgetting that real invaluable possessions can’t be bought with money.

 If you live in an amazing house with no happy family to live with, can you really tell yourself you live in a home?

 Stop wasting your time pursuing things that won’t reward you with long-term happiness.

 Money can buy happiness but that happiness fades away as easily as the cash you spend.

 These 9 things are beyond money and can only achieved through mindful living.

 The best part?